-The chosen approach started with customer data, followed by additional address and device data and thus further relevant data sources.
+The chosen approach started with customer data, followed by address and device data and further relevant data sources.
 Finally, pending orders (open work orders) were considered.

 After each test migration, the results were evaluated to determine the migration rate.
-The goal was to reduce the manual rework rate by the call center to a minimum.
+The goal was to reduce the manual rework rate of the call center to a minimum.

-Furthermore, data quality problems were transferred to the relevant departments for direct data cleansing and sustainability was measured by further test migrations.
+Furthermore, data quality problems were transferred to the relevant departments for direct data cleansing and sustainability was measured through further test migrations.

-The main factors observed in the cut-over were those that affected the runtime of the migration
+The main factors observed in the cut-over phase were those that affected the runtime of the migration.

 Were the source systems available with sufficient performance?